AF-Github1/WebotsWorkshop/README.md

 There are some fundamental pieces of information one must know before starting to program a robot.

 First of all the simulation is based on a timestep, this being the time in miliseconds that takes for each instance of any action to occur in the simulation.
+You can check and change the value of the timestep in the basicTimeStep children node or define a timestep value through a variable inside a controller.

+By default the basicTimeStep is 32

 If you have different timesteps for different parts/logic loops of the robot, remember that the timestep should be a multiple of the first timestep that you created initially.
-So if your initial timestep is 16, then if you create a new value it should be new values of 32,48,64 and so on.
+If you create a new value it should be always be in multiples.
+So if your first timestep you declared is 16, your other values should be 32,64,128 and so on.
 This is so that every part of the simulation is in sync.
 If the simulation stops being in sync some issues might crop up like certain objects becoming non functional/not function as they should.

 Another important point is how you call each part of the robot.
 They may need to be imported and they follow certain conventions in order to be activated.
 This will be explained in greater detail in the coding section below.

           CODING YOUR FIRST ROBOT

 I will show some sample code along with the explanation of what it does.
-I will also show how to install certain modules
+I will also show how to install certain modules.

+**The full code without any comments will be put in a section below this one if you wish to copy it.
+**

-# This line calls the modules of the robot used to code in this controller.
+#This line calls the modules of the robot used to code in this controller.
 from controller import Robot, DistanceSensor, Motor, Camera, LED

-# I define the timestep variable here and define max speed, a variable to make it a bit more covenient to change the robots velocity.
+#I define the timestep variable here and define max speed, a variable to make it a bit more covenient to change the robots velocity.
 This doesn't need to be a particular value, this just happens to be the top speed for the physical e-puck
 TIME_STEP = 32
 MAX_SPEED = 6.28

-# I create the robot instance with this line
+#This creates the first robot instance
 robot = Robot()
-# This is a list for the sensor names.
+#This is a list for the sensor names.
 These are the sensors around the robot that detect the proximity of objects.
 After making this list I activate each one of them with a for function and using the timestep variable previously configured, so they will get proximity information at every timestep
 ps = []
 psNames = [
     'ps0', 'ps1', 'ps2', 'ps3',